 And now for the extremely simple process of making your pesto:

 All you need is a food processor – a blender would probably work, but a food processor will work better, and is a great investment to enhance your kitchen toolkit regardless.
 A mortar and pestle could be used in a pinch for making small amounts.
 If you use a mortar and pestle you may just want to blend the cheese into the mix in a seperate bowl.

 Simply add all dry ingredients except for the cheese into your food processor and blend, slowly adding olive oil as you process the dry components and you start getting the consistency you want.

 Process the ingredients until all the oil is completely poured in and you have a thick, smooth pesto sauce.
 Note that the suggested proportion of olive oil is my suggestion.
 Some people like a thicker or thinner pesto sauce, but I like mine a little bit on the thicker end.
+If you don’t have olive oil you can substitute sunflower oil or grapeseed oil but olive oil is definitely my first choice.
 Finally, salt and pepper to taste.
 Then use or freeze as quickly as possible so it stays fresh!